How to do an excellent AI alignment project

 • Submit your project.
 Put the final touches on your project, and submit it to us for judging!
 You should produce some public product as a result of your project: this might be the project itself, a blog post or YouTube video explaining your project, or something else entirely.
 We recommend attaching your name to it, but you’re welcome to publish your work anonymously or under a pseudonym.

 • Attend project closing event.
-You’ll present your work to in small breakouts with other participants.
-Finally, we’ll announce the winners of the project competition, award prizes, and close out the course.
+We’ll announce the winners of the project competition, award prizes, and close out the course.

 How do I make the most out of the project sprint?